CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

 ## Login to Azure Portal

-1. In the JumpVM, click on the **Azure portal** shortcut of the Microsoft Edge browser which is created on the desktop.
+1. In the JumpVM, click on the **Azure portal** shortcut of the Microsoft Edge browser, which is created on the desktop.

    ![](media/cng12.png "Lab Environment")

-1. On the **Sign into Microsoft Azure** tab you will see the login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab, you will see the login screen, in that enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

      ![](media/cng6.png "Enter Email")